nathanlogie/neuro_arcade/docs/score_pipeline.md

 ## Data input

-The Neuro Arcade server receives raw result data, which are the outputs of a game when either a human or an AI model plays it.
+The Neuro Arcade server receives unprocessed result data, which are the outputs of a game when either a human or an AI model plays it.

 Result data must be in json format (one json file per run of a game), but other than that there are no requirements on how it is structured - it's only read